2 Industrial REITs to Buy for Income in 2024

 Commercial real estate has historically outperformed the stock market, but few investors have the capital or resources needed to invest in this asset class.
 A platform backed by industry giant Marcus & Millichap is changing that, allowing individuals to invest in commercial real estate with as little as $5,000.

-Stag Industrial (NYSE:STAG) owns and operates 568 industrial properties in 41 states containing 112 million square feet as of September 30, 2023.
-Like Prologis, Stag counts Amazon and FedEx as two of its largest clients, along with XPO (NYSE:XPO) and WestRock (NYSE:WR).
+Rexford Industrial Realty (NYSE:REXR) calls itself the largest pure-play U.S.-focused industrial REIT as 100% of its portfolio is located in the U.S. and it owns 100% of the 371 properties in its portfolio, which total about 45 million square feet.

-Stag pays a monthly dividend of $0.123333 per share, equating to about $1.48 per share annually, which gives it a yield of about 3.9% today.
-In addition to being a monthly income stock, Stag has raised its annual dividend every year since its 2011 initial public offering, making it qualify as a dividend-growth play as well.
+Rexford currently pays a quarterly dividend of $0.38 per share, equating to $1.52 per share annually, giving it a yield of about 2.8% at the time of this writing.
+While its yield may not be very high, the company has raised its annual dividend every year since its 2013 initial public offering, making it a quality dividend-growth stock.

 Read Next: